 There is a sense of challenge and adventure in my soul that partly stems from being a teen at camp.
-As an adult with a demanding life that sense still appears from time to time; that longing to attempt challenges even if I fall short of my goal or fail.
+As an adult with a demanding life that sense still appears from time to time; that longing to attempt challenges even if I fall short of my goal or fail, and the stress come in, and we use hobbies and other services to treat ourselves, like Zoom Escorts Glasgow and others.
 A couple of weeks ago was the “6th Annual Blue Sky Cup”.
 Hayden Fisher and Jim Nollsch started this fundraiser 6 years ago to raise money to aid in finding a cure for arthritis.
 The challenge is to “ski a little harder, for a little longer, than any day of the year.”
 At minimum, you need to ski 40,000 vertical feet, ride 5 chairs in Blue Sky Basin and ride 15 different chairs on the mountain, ski a race course, and have a minimum of four people on your team in costume.
 There are other fun challenges that gain you points along the way.

 I thought this sounded like an awesome day for a wonderful cause, but had not committed to it.
 On Monday morning before the event, Jeff says loudly and kind of passively from his office, “there is this Blue Sky Cup this Friday…” before he could even finish his sentence I jumped in with, “we need to do it, and we should do it on tele mark skis.
 I think we would be the first team to compete on tele mark skis” My mind was made up we needed to attempt it.
 We needed at least 2 or more crazy people to join us on teles (or more if we can find them).
 We roped in Karl, David and Peter.
 We had a team, now we needed a costume that would not take too much effort to pull together.
 It’s Mardi Gras season, and I have lots of supplies in that department, so Mardi Gras it was.